wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 2.0.6 =
+* Added IP whitelisting including ability to whitelist ranges that are excluded from firewall and login security measures.
+* RFC1918 private networks and loopback address is automatically whitelisted to prevent firewall or login security blocking internal routers and proxy servers, internal firewalls and internal users.
+* Added WORDFENCE_VERSION constant to improve version lookup performance.
+* Fixed issue that caused security scans to not start and humans to not be logged in live traffic.
+Wordfence makes security scan script and visitors script executable on install or upgrade now.
+* Fixed bug that caused disk space scanning to still show an issue found in security scan summary even when user chooses to ignore the security issue.
+* Made disk space thresholds 1 and 1.5% space remaining because many hosts have very large disks where 1% is gigabytes.
+* Made wordfence database handle cache deal with concurrent connections to different databases.
+* Improved Wordfence database library's error reporting.
+* Improved performance when Wordfence looks up it's own version during security scans and other operations.
+* Removed three rules in base wordfence htaccess that could cause 500 errors on servers that don't allow these options to be overridden.
+Does not affect htaccess security because we inherit the base htaccess and still protect our lib/ directory with our own htaccess.

 = 2.0.5 =
 * If your plugin PHP files are viewable by the world, we now give you a detailed warning on the seriousness of this security threat with ability to view the offending .htaccess files.
 * Added a debug mode in options for very verbose logging and marking errors in red.